Louise d'Épinay: Liaisons

 Her intimacy with Grimm, which began in 1755, marks a turning-point in her life, for under his influence she escaped from the somewhat compromising conditions of her life at La Chevrette.
 In 1757–1759, she paid a long visit to Geneva, where she was a constant guest of Voltaire.
 In Grimm's absence from France (1775–1776), Madame d'Épinay continued, under the superintendence of Diderot, the correspondence he had begun with various European sovereigns.
 She spent most of her later life at La Briche, a small house near La Chevrette, in the society of Grimm and of a small circle of men of letters.
-One notable guest was Mozart who stayed at the home for two months in 1778 where he was welcomed by both Grimm and d’Epinay.
+One notable guest was Mozart who stayed at the home for two months in 1778 where he was welcomed by both Grimm and d’Épinay.
 Her friendship with Grimm was long and untroubled, and Mme d’Épinay collaborated with him on his famous correspondence.

 L'Histoire de Madame de Montbrillant

 Her pseudo-memoires are written in the form of a sort of autobiographic romance, L'Histoire de Madame de Montbrillant, begun when she was thirty but never published in her lifetime.
-It intersperses fictionalized set pieces exhibiting the sensibilité of the earliest generation of Romantics,with genuine letters and autobiographical material.
-Bequeathed to Baron Grimm, a mangled version of the manuscript was edited by J. P. A. Parison and J. C. Brunet (Paris, 1818) as Mémoires et correspondance de Madame d'Épinay with all the names changed to identify the supposed originals: Madame d'Épinay figures in it as Madame de Montbrillant, and René is generally recognized as Rousseau, Volx as Grimm, Gamier as Diderot, who is sometimes credited with major interventions in the text.
+It intersperses fictionalized set pieces exhibiting the sensibilité of the earliest generation of Romantics, with genuine letters and autobiographical material.
+Bequeathed to Baron Grimm, a mangled version of the manuscript was edited by J. P. A. Parison and J. C. Brunet (Paris, 1818) as Mémoires et correspondence de Madame d'Épinay with all the names changed to identify the supposed originals: Madame d'Épinay figures in it as Madame de Montbrillant, and René is generally recognized as Rousseau, Volx as Grimm, Gamier as Diderot, who is sometimes credited with major interventions in the text.
 The work has had a checkered career since.
 The only accurate edition is George Roth, ed.
 Les Pseudo-mémoires de Madame d'Épinay, 3 vols., 1951.